-The code applies to all new Explorer Group products manufactured after 1st September 1998.
-All owners with documentary proof of annual services by an approved Explorer Group Retailer or Service Centre will be paid in full for the costs of remedial work due to water ingress.
-This is valid for up to 5 years from the original date of purchase of a new product.
+This Guarantee applies to all new products manufactured by The Explorer Group Limited after 1st September 2009.

+All owners with documentary proof of annual services by an approved Explorer Group retailer or Service Centre will be paid in full for the costs of remedial work due to water ingress.
+This is valid for up to 6 years from the original date of purchase of a new product.

-Unless the motorhome has a full service history, the owner will be required to contribute to the costs of remedial work for water ingress damage depending upon the age of the motorhome and work required.
+Customers without a full service history may receive up to 100% of the costs of remedial work for water ingress damage in year 2, up to 75% in year 3, up to 50% in year 4 and up to 25% in year 5.
+If you do not have a full service history there is no warranty in year 6.
 Each case will be examined on its own merit.
-Explorer will decide the amount of contribution towards the remedial work costs.
+The Explorer Group Limited will decide the amount of contribution towards the remedial work costs.

-Owners exchanging their current Explorer Group model for a new Explorer Group model will not have the value of their part exchange reduced due to potential water ingress issues, providing that there is documentary evidence that the motorhome has been annually serviced and that it is less than 5 years old.
+Customers exchanging their current Explorer Group model for a new Explorer Group model will not have the value of their part exchange reduced due to potential water ingress issues, providing that there is documentary evidence that the caravan has been annually serviced and that it is less than 6 years old.